getodk/docs/aggregate-install.rst

 .. image:: /img/aggregate-install/directory-setup.*
    :alt: Image showing window to choose a parent directory.

-- In the next window choose `Google App Engine` as the platform for Aggregate server.
+- In the next window choose `Google App Engine` as the platform for the Aggregate server.

 .. image:: /img/aggregate-install/choose-platform.*
    :alt: Image displaying options to choose a platform for Aggregate.